welle/SF-Libraries/File Attachment/readme.md

 - Mimic the Salesforce file view.
 - Click on file will open the Salesforce file preview.
-- Click on the accordion will show/hide the content section.
+- Click on the accordion will show/hide the content section and send an event "sectionopen" or "sectionclose".

 ## Parameters